oliverwfy/dl_novice/README.md

-# dl_novice
+# ML_novice
-taking notes about what I learn in dl field
+taking notes about what I learn in machine learning field